Rats have very specific health issues and often need to be treated a little differently to other pets.

 Not many vets know a lot about treating rats so its very important to take your rat to a vet who is experienced in treating rats.
-Please refer to the Vet List under the Links tab.
+Please refer to the Vet List page.

 Rats can suffer from abscess, tumours (most commonly mammory tumours undesexed females), pituitary tumours, heart issues, strokes and inner ear infections.

 But Respiratory Infections are by far the most common health problem in rats